NEST-Protocol/NEST-Protocol-Website/docs/01-Concept/What-can-NEST-Protocol-do.md

 ## Putable NFT

-A Nest-linked NFT structure that can set a floor price according to a given algorithm and be interconnected as a whole to trade with the system after certain constraints are met.
+A NEST-linked NFT structure that can set a floor price according to a given algorithm and be interconnected as a whole to trade with the system after certain constraints are met.